Dakota Hotels

-Dakota Hotels is a UK-based hotel brand with five locations, each with a brasserie-style grill and cocktail bars.
+Dakota Hotels is a UK-based hotel brand with seven locations, each with a brasserie-style grill and cocktail bars.
 Dakota Hotels first opened two boutique hotels near Edinburgh Airport in South Queensferry, and in Eurocentral, Motherwell South East of Glasgow.
 The brand has now expanded into Central Glasgow, Leeds, Newcastle and Manchester.
 The brand was founded by Ken McCulloch and is owned by Evans Property Group.